Anxiety: Treatment

 The first step in the management of a person with anxiety symptoms involves evaluating the possible presence of an underlying medical cause, the recognition of which is essential in order to decide the correct treatment.
 Anxiety symptoms may mask an organic disease, or appear associated with or as a result of a medical disorder.
+Anxiety is considered to be a serious psychiatric illness that has an unknown true pervasiveness due to affected individuals not asking for proper treatment or aid, and due to professionals missing the diagnosis.

 Cognitive behavioral therapy (CBT) is effective for anxiety disorders and is a first line treatment.
 CBT appears to be equally effective when carried out via the internet.
 While evidence for mental health apps is promising, it is preliminary.

-Anxiety often affects relationships, and interpersonal psychotherapy addresses these issues by improving communication and relationship skills.
+Medications

 Psychopharmacological treatment can be used in parallel to CBT or can be used alone.
 As a general rule, most anxiety disorders respond well to first-line agents.
-Such drugs, also used as anti-depressants, are the selective serotonin reuptake inhibitors and serotonin-norepinephrine reuptake inhibitors, that work by blocking the reuptake of specific neurotransmitters and resulting in the increase in availability of these neurotransmitters.
+Such drugs, also used as antidepressants, are the selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors (SNRIs), that work by blocking the reuptake of specific neurotransmitters and resulting in the increase in availability of these neurotransmitters.

 Additionally, benzodiazepines are often prescribed to individuals with anxiety disorder.
+Benzodiazepines produce an anxiolytic response by modulating GABA_{A} receptor and increasing its receptor binding.
+However, they should not usually be given for longer than 2–4 weeks.
+The only medications National Institute for Health and Clinical Excellence recommends for the longer-term management of anxiety are antidepressants, due to rapid development of tolerance, addiction and physical dependence during benzodiazepine therapy.

-Benzodiazepines produce an anxiolytic response by modulating GABA and increasing its receptor binding.
-A third common treatment involves a category of drug known as serotonin agonists.
-This category of drug works by initiating a physiological response at 5-HT1A receptor by increasing the action of serotonin at this receptor.
-Other treatment options include pregabalin, tricyclic antidepressants, and moclobemide, among others.
+A third common treatment involves a category of drug known as serotonin agonists, such as those that belong to azapirone class.
+This category of drug works by initiating a physiological response at 5-HT_{1A} receptor by increasing the action of serotonin at this receptor.
+Other treatment options include pregabalin, tricyclic or tetracyclic antidepressants (such as mirtazapine), and moclobemide, among others.

-Anxiety is considered to be a serious psychiatric illness that has an unknown true pervasiveness due to affected individuals not asking for proper treatment or aid, and due to professionals missing the diagnosis.